 - The nodes that are fully loaded are filtered out.

-- The rest of the nodes is sorted by the current load in descending order.
+- The rest of the nodes are sorted by the current load in descending order.

 balancer starts sending tasks to the first node in the list.